CESNET/Nemea/README.md

 `logger-repeater.sh` can be used to generate CSV file automatically.
 For more information, see source codes of scripts.

-`logreplay` is one of possible ways of getting data into the Nemea system.
+`logreplay` is one of possible ways of getting data into the NEMEA system.
 There is a [nfreader](https://github.com/CESNET/Nemea-modules/tree/master/nfreader) module that is able to read and replay `nfdump` files.
 Last but not least, there is an [ipfixcol](https://github.com/CESNET/ipfixcol/) with [ipfixcol2unirec](https://github.com/CESNET/ipfixcol/tree/master/plugins/storage/unirec) that is capable of exporting flow data in UniRec format and sending it via libtrap IFC.

-Manage Nemea modules efficiently
+Manage NEMEA modules efficiently
 ================================

 The Nemea system can be managed and monitored by a special module called